Lost in translation: Exposing hidden compiler optimization opportunities: Benchmark Evaluation

 The number of optimization configurations exercised in each case depends on the number of transformation flags included in the -O3 level of the version of the LLVM optimizer used.
-Note that we are only considering the documented transformation passes~\cite{LLVM:passes2018}.
-For example, 64 and 66 different configurations are being automatically detected and tested by our technique for the Cortex-A53 and the i5-6300U processors, respectively.
+Note that we are only considering the transformation passes visible to the compiler user~\cite{LLVM:passes2020} and do not explore the features that are explicitly hidden from the user, such as various transformation parameters.
+Using this approach, 64 and 66 different configurations are being automatically detected and tested by our technique for the Cortex-A53 and the i5-6300U processors, respectively.
 The difference for the \mbox{-O3} optimization level in terms of optimization flags between the two processors is probably an attempt by the compiler engineers to better address the performance characteristics of the two architectures.
 Overall, more analysis passes are used for the i5-6300U processor.
 Many of the transformation passes are applied multiple times in a standard optimization level, but because of their different position in the configuration sequence they may have a different effect.
 Thus, we consider each repetition as an opportunity to create a new optimization configuration.
-Furthermore, note that more transformation passes exist in the LLVM optimizer, but typically, these are passes that have implicit dependencies on the documented passes.
-The methodology of creating a new optimization configuration explained in \Cref{sec:comp_and_analysis} ensures the preservation of all the implicit dependencies for each configuration.
+Furthermore, note that more, hidden to the user, transformation passes exist in the LLVM optimizer, but typically, these are passes that have implicit dependencies on the passes that are exposed via compilation flags.
+The methodology of creating a new optimization configuration, explained in \Cref{sec:comp_and_analysis}, does not affect such implicit dependencies.
+This is because the LLVM pass manager ensures that such dependencies are always met.

 It is time-consuming to identify any optimization patterns across multiple benchmarks, by manually inspecting the compilation profiles obtained for all the benchmarks, similar to the ones presented in \Cref{fig:demo_figure}.
 In the next section, we show how the benchmarks can be automatically clustered based on their compilation profiles.
-We then demonstrate the value of such clustering as part of a nightly-regression system, as it can expose potential hidden architecture-dependent and cross-architecture optimizations.
+We then demonstrate the value of such clustering as part of a nightly testing system, as it can expose potential hidden architecture-dependent and cross-architecture optimizations.
 Moreover, it can pinpoint optimizations that degrade performance.